jbech-linaro/optee_docs/architecture/globalplatform_api.rst

 Cache Maintenance Support
 =========================
-Following functions have been introduced in order to operate with cache:
+Following functions have been introduced in order to allow Trusted Applications to operate with the data cache:

 .. code-block:: c